-John Barr is a senior communications professional with over thirty years’ experience in strategic marketing and public relations.
-For several years he managed the judging of New Zealand’s national book awards, and he has extensive knowledge of promotions, media and event management.
+John Barr is a senior communications professional with over thirty years’ experience in public relations, including managing the judging of New Zealand’s national book awards.

 The Selection Panel

 The Selection Panel is convened for each year that grants are available; it consists of a Trustee of the Judith Binney Trust, and four people chosen by the Judith Binney Trust.
 The chair of the Selection Panel is chosen by the Trustees.